joestalker1/social_network_system_design/README.md

 - User is able to add/remove friends
 - User is able to like/dislike other user posts
 - User is able to publish new posts
-- User is able to scroll up/down friend posts
 - User is able to comment friend's posts.
-- User is able to search posts by keywords?
+- User is able to search posts by keywords.
+- User is able to browse the timeline with recent friend's posts.
+- Post contains only text.

 ###Non functional requirements
 - DAU 100 000 000 unique users
 - User publishes 10 new posts per day
-- User has 20 friends
+- User has 30 friends
-- Post contains only text
-- Post is 1000 chars long
+- Post is about 2000 chars long
 - User reads friends posts 30 times per day
 - Availability is 99.95%
-- If user publishes new post,it may be shown in 1 seconds
+- If user publishes new post,it may be shown in 1 seconds for user
+- User see his friend's post in 5 seconds
-- The system can't loose any user information
+- The system can't lose any user information
 - The system favors availability over consistency

 ### Capacity estimation and constraints